2022 Bend, Oregon shooting

 Mass shooting in Oregon, U.S.

-On August 28, 2022, 20-year-old Ethan Blair Miller opened fire at a Safeway grocery store in Bend, Oregon, killing two men, one of whom was an employee, and wounding two other people before committing suicide inside the store.
+On August 28, 2022, 20-year-old Ethan Blair Miller opened fire at a Safeway grocery store in Bend, Oregon, killing two men, one of whom was an employee, and wounding two other people before committing suicide.

 Shooting

 The gunman, 20-year-old Ethan Blair Miller, was captured on Ring Doorbell surveillance leaving his Fox Hollow apartment building at 7:03 pm, armed with an AR-15 style rifle and a 12-gauge shotgun.
 Miller wore a green satchel containing ammunition, a tactical vest and a black shirt with the word HURT in dark red lettering across his chest in reference to the song "Hurt" by Nine Inch Nails.
 He then fired three shots into his own vehicle, a 1997 Ford F-250, in the parking lot of the apartment building.
 Miller is then caught on surveillance walking through the parking lot between an Old Navy and a Costco.
 He opened fire, hitting stacks of hot tubs, a parked van, and wounding the driver of a moving black Honda Civic with glass and shrapnel as he shot through the passenger-side window.

 At 7:05 pm, Miller reached the Forum shopping center parking lot, where he fired into a Big Lots store adjacent to Safeway.
 Upon reaching the west entrance of the Safeway, he shot Glenn Edward Bennett, an 84-year-old customer and Korean War veteran, five times, striking near his groin, right arm and left thigh.
 Two other shoppers of the grocery store fled when the shooting started, but later returned to help Bennett, who had been lying on the ground.
 Bennett later died from his injuries in the hospital.